laszlocph/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 Knowing the basics of git's data model will help you in your everyday git operations.

 Git history is a tree.
 Its root is a single commit and all commits descend from it.
-Each commit knows its parent, and what diff it introduces to it.
+Each commit knows its parent, and what diff it introduces to it. **

+(**UPDATE: Kind Reddit people highlighted that technically git stores new versions of the files you change in a commit.
+Diff is calculated on the fly.
+For a mental model though, thinking of commits as a tree of diffs is still useful.)

 When you branch out, you just create a new commit that has the same parent as another commit on another tree branch.